Big Toe Pain Treatment in Guelph & Milton

 Quick movements which change position, such as in soccer or football, are often the culprits.

-The name turf toe comes from the link between this injury and sports played on artificial turfs, such as football and soccer.
+The name turf toe comes from the link between this injury and sports played on artificial turfs.
 The conditions of the hard turf, athletic shoes, and stress on the toe from running may all contribute to this injury.

-Treatment for your pain will depend heavily on the cause and severity of the pain.
+There are several ways we recommend treating big toe pain.
+Treatment depends on the cause and the severity of the pain.

 - Corticosteroid injections